University of Central Florida: Regional campuses

-In addition to its Orlando campus, the University of Central Florida has several other campuses to service the Central Florida region.
+In addition to the Orlando campus, the University of Central Florida has several other campuses to service the Central Florida region.

-In Orlando, there is one other campus, located at Valencia West, as well as partnerships with local colleges, including College of Central Florida, Daytona State College, Eastern Florida State College, Lake-Sumter State College, Seminole State College of Florida and Valencia College.
-In addition, the Rosen College of Hospitality Management is located away from the main campus, in close proximity to the heart of Orlando's tourism and convention industries.
+In Orlando, there is another campus, located in downtown Orlando: the UCF Health Sciences Campus located at Lake Nona, Orlando, Florida.
+In addition, the Rosen College of Hospitality Management is located away from the main campus, in close proximity to the heart of Orlando's tourism industries near Universal Studios and Disney Parks, Experiences and Products.